siterapido/MetriComFlow/DATABASE.md

-# Metricom Flow - Database Documentation
+# InsightFy - Database Documentation

 ## Overview

-This document describes the complete database schema for the Metricom Flow CRM application, built on **Supabase** (PostgreSQL).
+This document describes the complete database schema for the InsightFy CRM application, built on **Supabase** (PostgreSQL).

 ## Table of Contents